build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 kubectl describe configmap -n kube-system aws-auth
 ```

-* We are gonna create an open id connect (OIDC) provider for our Cluster.
+* We are going to create an Open ID Connect (OIDC) provider for our Cluster.
 This is needed for establishing the trust relationship between Karpenter and our Cluster.

 ```bash
 eksctl utils associate-iam-oidc-provider --cluster ${CLUSTER_NAME} --approve